-Target Output Target Progress Trigger for Action Completion of two Conservation Area Appraisals and Management Plans each year Not achieved 2020/21 Due to the impact of COVID-19 and staff resourcing issues it has not been possible to complete the appraisals as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice and appeals.
-Yes Completion of two Parish assessments for the Register of Buildings of Local Value per year Not achieved 2020/21 Due to the impact of COVID-19 and staff resourcing issues it has not been possible to complete the appraisals as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice and appeals.
-Yes Production of the National Heritage at Risk Register annually Achieved 2020/21 On track No

-Target Output Target Progress Trigger for Action Production of a local Buildings at Risk Register annually Achieved 2020/21 On track No Removal of two sites or buildings per annum from the local Buildings at Risk Register Not achieved 2020/21 Due to the impact of COVID-19 and staff resourcing issues it has not been possible to complete the appraisals as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice and appeals.
-Yes All permissions granted for development are in accordance with the policy (in relation to Policies DM13, DM14 and DM15) Combined total of 3 appeals Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) Completion of two Conservation Area Appraisals and Management Plans each year Not achieved 2021/22 Due to the impact of COVID-19 and staff resourcing issues it has not been possible to complete the appraisals as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice and appeals.
+Yes Completion of two Parish assessments for the Register of Buildings of Local Value per year Not achieved 2021/22 Due to the impact of COVID-19 and staff resourcing issues it has not been possible to complete the appraisals as the focus of the Heritage Officer has been on dealing with planning applications, pre application advice and appeals.
+Yes Production of the National Heritage at Risk Register annually Achieved 2021/22 On track No Production of a local Buildings at Risk Register annually Achieved 2021/22 On track No Removal of two sites or buildings per annum from the local Buildings at Risk Register Achieved 2021/22 On track No All permissions granted for development are in accordance with the policy (in relation to Policies DM13, DM14 and DM15) Combined total of 0 appeals Refer to Section 8 - Appeal Decisions No

-7.48 Although there has been limited progress on the annual Conservation Area Appraisals and Parish assessments for the Register of Buildings of Local Value for the reasons given, some background research has been commenced which will enable this activity to be progressed in 2022/23.
-In addition, a Conservation Area enhancement budget (of £15,000 per year) exists and this has been effectively used in 2020/2021 to grant fund a range of projects that either enhance some of the City's Conservation Areas or to support essential repairs to Listed Buildings.
+7.47 Although there has been limited progress on the annual Conservation Area Appraisals and Parish assessments for the Register of Buildings of Local Value for the reasons given, background research has now been undertaken which will enable this activity to be progressed in 2022/23.
+In addition, a Conservation Area enhancement budget (of £15,000 per year) exists and this has been effectively used in 2021/2022 to grant fund a range of projects that either enhance some of the City's Conservation Areas or support essential repairs to Listed Buildings.
+During this year 10 heritage projects have been supported, including the development of a master plan for the Cathedral Precinct, development of the blue plaque scheme, information boards for the Marconi Heritage Trail, Heritage Open Days and the cleaning of various statues within the city centre.
 The Council's Principal Heritage Officer continues to provide expert advice regarding planning applications within the City's Conservation Areas and to Listed Buildings.